-Actuarial Cost Method Entry Age Normal Inflation 2.25% Investment Rate of Return 4.00%, net of OPEB plan investment expense, including inflation Single Discount Rate 3.62% as of June 30, 2018 Demographic Assumptions Based on the experience study performed for the South Carolina Retirement Systems for the 5- year period ending June 30, 2015 Mortality Assumptions For healthy retirees, the 2016 Public Retirees of South Carolina Mortality Table for Males and the 2016 Public Retirees of South Carolina Mortality Table for Females are used with fully generational mortality projections based on Scale AA from the year 2016.
-Multipliers are applied to the base tables based on gender and employment type.
-Health Care Trend Rates Initial trend starting at 6.75% and gradually decreasing to an ultimate trend rate of 4.15% over a period of 14 years Participation Assumptions 79% participation for retirees who are eligible for Funded Premiums 59% participation for retirees who are eligible for Partial Funded Premiums 20% participation for retirees who are eligible for Non-Funded Premiums Notes The discount rate changed from 3.59% as of June 30, 2017 to 3.62% as of June 30, 2018.
+Valuation Date: June 30, 2020 Actuarial Cost Method: Individual Entry - Age Normal Inflation: 2.25% Investment Rate of Return: 2.75%, net of OPEB Plan investment expense; including inflation Single Discount Rate: 1.92% as of June 30, 2021 Demographic Assumptions: Based on the experience study performed for the South Carolina Retirement Systems for the 5-year period ending June 30, 2019 Mortality Assumptions: For healthy retirees, the gender-distinct South Carolina Retirees 2020 Mortality Tables are used with fully generational mortality projections based on a fully generational basis by the 80% of Scale UMP to account for future mortality improvements and adjusted with multipliers based on plan experience.
+Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 15 years Participation Assumptions: 79% for retirees who are eligible for Funded Premiums 59% participation for retirees who are eligible for Partial Funded Premiums 20% participation for retirees who are eligible for Non- Funded Premiums Notes: The discount rate changed from 2.45% as of June 30, 2020 to 1.92% as of June 30, 2021.
+In addition, the demographic and salary increases assumptions were updated to reflect the 2020 SCRS experience study and the health care trend rates were reset to better reflect the plan's anticipated experience.

-The actuarial valuation was performed as of June 30, 2018.
-Update procedures were used to roll forward the total OPEB liability to June 30, 2019.
+The actuarial valuation was performed as of June 30, 2020.
+Using generally accepted actuarial principals, the total OPEB liability was rolled-forward from the valuation date to the plan's fiscal year end, June 30, 2021.

-The long-term expected rate of return represents assumptions developed using an arithmetic building block approach primarily based on consensus expectations and market-based inputs.
-The expected return, along with the expected inflation rate, form the basis for the target asset allocation adopted at the beginning of the 2018 fiscal year.
-The long-term expected rate of return is produced by weighting the expected future real rate of return by the target allocation percentage and adding expected inflation.
+The long-term expected rate of return represents assumptions developed using an arithmetic building block approach primarily based on consensus expectations and market based inputs.
+The expected returns, along with the expected inflation rate, form the basis for the target asset allocation adopted at the beginning of the 2018 fiscal year.
+The long-term expected rate of return is produced by weighting the expected future real rates of return by the target allocation percentage and adding expected inflation.